JohnOuzounis/Camunda-Modeler-In-ReactJS/README.md

 3. Follow the on-screen instructions to create, load, and save BPMN diagrams.

+## Engine
+To execute the diagrams install the backend server and start the bpmn engine.
+Refer to the [Engine](https://github.com/JohnOuzounis/engine) for more details.

 ## Examples

 For examples and usage of bpmn-js, you can refer to the official bpmn-js examples repository: